weakish/docs-en/views/leanengine_webhosting_guide-php.md

 ## Project skeleton

-Your project can only be recognized by LeanEngine and operate normally by following a certain format.
+Your project has to follow the following structure to be recognized by LeanEngine and operate properly.

-{{fullName}} project must contain `$PROJECT_DIR/public/index.php`, this file is the startup file for the whole project.
+The {{fullName}} project must contain `$PROJECT_DIR/public/index.php`, this file is the startup file for the whole project.
 {% endblock %}

 {% block ping %}
-{{leanengine_middleware}} has the builtin processing for this URL, you only need to add the middleware to the requested processing link.
+{{leanengine_middleware}} will automatically handle this URL, you only need to add the middleware to the request processing chain.

 ```
 $engine = new SlimEngine();
 $app->add($engine);
 ```

-If you didn't use {{leanengine_middleware}}, you need to implement the processing of the URL by yourself like this:
+If you didn't use {{leanengine_middleware}}, you need to handle the URL yourself:
 ```
 // Router health monitoring
 $app->get('/__engine/1/ping', function($req, $res) {